arnodirlam/hetzner-nomad-terraform/README.md

 ### Bootstrap

-When starting from scratch, first run this in the `setup` folder:
+When starting from scratch, first run this:

 ```
 ./bootstrap.sh